coq/coq/doc/sphinx/language/core/records.rst

 .. flag:: Printing Primitive Projection Parameters

-   This compatibility flag reconstructs internally omitted parameters at printing time (even though they are absent in the actual AST manipulated by the kernel).
+   This compatibility :term:`flag` reconstructs internally omitted parameters at printing time (even though they are absent in the actual AST manipulated by the kernel).